THE GOODWILL FUND

-In this funding round we have distributed a total of just over £10,000.
+In early 2023, we distributed a total of just over £10,000.
 This has gone towards; supporting local children’s educational needs which are not being met by other organisations, support for cultural and heritage organisations to enhance an understanding of the culture, history and society of Ross Shire, and also to help support business development in the area.

 We hope that this injection of new funds will help to support and motivate young people to achieve their full potential, help make the benefits of local culture and history more widely accessible and meaningful, and also promote sustainable business development that will, in turn, benefit the local community.